redhatci/ansible-collection-redhatci-ocp/roles/create-certification-project/README.md

 github_token_path        | undefined                                                                  | Mandatory when using `create_operator_project`.
 Path to GitHub token to be used for the operator certification project. organization_id          | None                                                                       | Mandatory when using `create_container_project`.
 Company ID to be used for the verification of container certification project. page_size                | 200                                                                        | Define a page size for Pyxis API queries.
-Number of results to retrieve in a single page.
+Number of results to retrieve in a single page. check_for_existing_projects | false                                                                   | Optional.
+Set this option to `true` if you want to use a custom error handling for cases where the cert project already exists within the same organization or in a different organization.
+Please define organization_id when using this option. ignore_project_creation_errors | false                                                                | Optional.
+Set this option to `true` if you want to ignore project creation errors.

 ## Variables to define for each operator / container